 What will you create today?

-Where is the golden opportunity in your business?
+Where is the golden opportunity in your practice?

-What one thing can you do next to master these three principles?
+What one thing can you do next to apply these three principles of alchemy?